Paybyway/visma-pay-woocommerce/readme.txt

 This is a plugin for integrating Visma Pay payment gateway with your Woocommerce store.
 Accept payments with this plugin, you need to have an active contract with [Visma Pay](https://www.visma.fi/vismapay/).
 You can order Visma Pay [here](https://www.visma.fi/vismapay/tilaa-visma-pay/) (See [terms](https://static.vismapay.com/yleiset-ehdot.pdf)).

 = Supported payment methods =
-Nordea, Osuuspankki, Danskebank, Aktia, Säästöpankki, Paikallisosuuspankki, Handelsbanken, S-Pankki, Ålandsbanken, Oma Säästöpankki, Visa, Visa Electron, Mastercard, Jousto, Mash, MobilePay, Masterpass, Pivo and Siirto.
+Nordea, Osuuspankki, Danskebank, Aktia, Säästöpankki, Paikallisosuuspankki, Handelsbanken, S-Pankki, Ålandsbanken, Oma Säästöpankki, Visa, Mastercard, Jousto, MobilePay, Fellow Lasku, Fellow Yrityslasku, Pivo and Siirto.

 == Installation ==